alexanderjophus/fyp/README.md

 # fyp

 My final year project at university was computing graph decompositions and running NP Hard problems on them.
 I used C++ to do this.
 I found this code on my dropbox from 10 years ago.
 I'm not sure if it's the final version or not.
 I'm not sure if it even works.
-I'm not sure if it's any good.
+I'm sure it's no good though.

 I'm uploading the original C++ files in the hopes it helps someone, it certainly will help me.